 Board of MCRC

-Roxie Tossie , Board member.
-After a life of living in Germany, Central American Panama and Hawaii, Roxie Tossie has been a resident of Howard County, Maryland since 1994.
+Roxie Tossie, Board Member, (after a life of living in Germany, Central American Panama and Hawaii) has been a resident of Howard County, Maryland since 1994.
 She has experience as Chapter President of the American Business Women Association- Central America Panama, as well as Central Texas Junior College instructor in Central America.
 While living in Hawaii she worked in the Governor’s Office of Children and Youth and volunteered with The Junior League.
-She became a volunteer in 2001 with the Howard Community College Mediation Conflict Resolution Center as a trained Community and Victim Offender Mediator.
+She became a volunteer in 2001 with the Howard Community College Mediation & Conflict Resolution Center as a trained Community and Victim Offender Mediator.
 She holds a Master’s of Science Administration Degree from Central Michigan University-Hawaii Campus and Bachelor’s in Political Science from Cameron University in Lawton Oklahoma and an AA in Business and Life Coaching from Howard Community College.
-Roxie as works as a full-time Security Specialist for Xcelerate Solutions.
+Roxie also works as a full-time Security Specialist for Xcelerate Solutions.

 We HEAR…To HELP!

 8:30 AM – 4:30 PM or by appointment

 9770 Patuxent Woods Drive Suite 306 Columbia, MD 21046